TheresaLui/SelfHelpContent_v2/articles/microsoft.virtualmachines.rca.tdp/virtualmachine-tdp-rca-vmsize-availablity-set-validation.md

 We detected that the operation **<!--$OperationName-->operationName<!--/$OperationName-->** on virtual machine **<!--$vmname-->myVirtualMachine<!--/$vmname-->** initiated at **<!--$StartTime-->StartTime<!--/$StartTime--> (UTC)** failed because the requested VM size is not available in the current hardware cluster where the Azure Availability Set **<!--$avsetname-->myAvailabilitySet<!--/$avsetname-->** is created.<br>
 <!--/issueDescription-->

 An Azure Availability Set is created on a specific hardware cluster based upon the first VM using it.
-Each subsequent VM added must be compatible with the VM sizes supported in the hardware cluster.
+Each subsequent VM added must be compatible with the VM sizes supported in that hardware cluster.
 By having this constraint, high availability is maintained.<br>

 We apologize for any inconvenience in not being able to use your desired VM size, but have a couple of options depending on your flexibility with SKU options for the availability set: